paulschreiber/get_latest_post/readme.txt

 1. Place `[get_latest_post]` in your pages.

 == Changelog ==

+= 0.3 =
+* More WordPress VIP coding standards
+* refactored in to class
+* updated "tested up to" to 4.3.1

 = 0.2.2 =
 * WordPress VIP coding standards; updated "tested up to" to 4.1